Scaled Relative Graph: Nonexpansive operators via 2D Euclidean Geometry: Insufficiency of metric subregularity for linear convergence

 When $1/\gamma> L$, we have $\varphi_A>\varphi_B$.
 In this case,

 Using the outer bounds $\overline{S_A}$ and $\overline{S_B}$ we establish correctness.
 Using the inner bounds $\underline{S_A}$ and $\underline{S_B}$ we establish tightness.

-With the Pythagorean theorem, we can verify that the containment holds for larger $R$ and fails for smaller $R$.
-Since $\cL_R$ is SRG-full, the containment of the SRG in $\ecomplex$ equivalent to the containment of the class by Theorem~\ref{thm:srg-full}.
+With the Pythagorean theorem, we can verify that the containment holds for $R$ and fails for smaller $R$.
+Since $\cL_R$ is SRG-full by Theorem~\ref{thm:srg-full}, the containment of the SRG in $\ecomplex$ equivalent to the containment of the class.

 The result for the cases $\alpha/\gamma\ge 1$ or $\alpha L\ge 1$ and for the operator $D_{\alpha,\theta}(\cB,\cA)$ follows from similar reasoning. \end{proof}

 \begin{corollary} Let $0<1/\gamma\le L<\infty$ and $\alpha\in(0,\infty)$.
 Let $B\in \cM\cap \cL_L$ and let $A\in \cM$ satisfy a condition weaker than or equal to $\gamma$-inverse Lipschitz continuity, such as $\gamma$-metric subregularity.
 It is not possible to establish a strict contraction of the DRS operators $T(A,B,\alpha,\theta)$ or $T(B,A,\alpha,\theta)$ for any $\alpha>0$ and $\theta\in \reals$ without further assumptions. \end{corollary}